Classic Apple Crisp is a must-make treat during the fall season and/or for the upcoming holiday season!

-I use a mix of Granny Smith apples and Honeycrisp apples.
+I like to use a mix of Granny Smith apples and Honeycrisp apples.
 The amount of sugar you choose to use will depend on the sweetness of the apples you use and how sweet you like your apple crisp.

 I usually use 1/2 cup to 3/4 cup.
 If you like a dessert to be really sweet, go with 3/4 cup of brown sugar if you like it a little less sweet, use 1/2 cup.

 Sprinkle with lemon juice, vanilla, sugar, cinnamon, freshly grated nutmeg, and 2 tablespoons of flour.
 Toss to evenly coat all the apple slices.

 Preheat the oven to 375ºF degrees.
-Butter an 8×8 baking dish and pour the apples into the baking dish.
+Butter an 8×8 baking dish and pour the apple mixture into the baking dish.

 Place the cold butter, oats, flour, cinnamon, and brown sugar in a medium-sized bowl.

 Cut the butter into the other ingredients with a pastry cutter or fork until it forms a crumbly mixture.

-Spread the crumb topping evenly over the apples and bake for 35 minutes or until the apples are tender and the top is golden brown.
+Spread the crumb topping evenly over the apples and bake for 35 minutes until the apples are tender and the top is golden brown.

 You can check this by sliding a knife into the apples, it should slide in easily.

 Let cool slightly.

 The use of dark brown sugar instead of granulated sugar adds a depth of flavor that can’t be beaten, in my humble opinion.